 In 2018, CUIDS claimed its own space on campus.
 The 5400-wing of Herzberg Laboratories, a modern addition to the long-established science building, is now occupied by several key CUIDS faculty members.
 Overlooking the Rideau River, the CUIDS facility features two state-of-the-art computer labs for Data Science students, two conference rooms, and additional meeting space for collaborating professors to share and develop their research in data science.

-Our Growing Community
+Join Our Growing Community

+Our big data community now extends to organizations and individuals from the public, business and industry sectors.
 If you have interests in data science or related fields, we encourage you to get involved by joining our mailing list, attending a seminar or considering our graduate program.
 Please contact us for more information.